-If you have a problem with flooding, please ensure that you contact the most appropriate body to deal with the issue.
+If you have a problem with flooding, please contact the most appropriate organisation to deal with the issue.

-- Blocked highway drains and gullies – Please contact Worcestershire County Council
+- Blocked highway drains and gullies/Blocked Road Culverts/Water Off the Highway – Please contact Worcestershire County Council

 - Main Rivers – Please contact Environment Agency

 - Public Sewers – Please contact Severn Trent Water Limited

 We receive regular flood warning information from the Environment Agency so that we have a good picture of how floods may develop.
 Information about flood warnings and river levels can be found by calling the Environment Agency Floodline on 0345 988 1188 or on the Environment Agency website.

 What to do before, during and after a flood

 A useful guide from the Environment Agency about pdf what to do before, during and after a flood.
 (374 KB)

 The Association of British Insurers has also published a guide to recovering from a major flood.

 Public Health England offers the following general safety advice on how to clean up after a flood.